 In the second quarter of 2017, we hired a third-party engineering firm to test the structural integrity of two of our oldest fermentation vessels.
 These fermentation vessels are fabricated from carbon steel and are dedicated to ethanol production.
-Testing determined that the two fermentation vessels likely have approximately two years and six months, respectively, of useful life remaining under the current operating strategy unless replaced or repaired.
-We are currently exploring options to extend the life of these two fermentation vessels.
-The options we are exploring include making repairs to the affected fermentation vessels, changing the manner in which we run the Luverne Facility to effectively extend the life of the affected fermentation vessels and constructing one or more new fermentation vessels to replace the affected fermentation vessels.
-Depending on the outcome of the evaluation of these options and/or the implementation of one or more options to extend the life of the affected fermentation vessels, it is possible that the condition of the two affected fermentation vessels could force us to cease isobutanol production or to completely cease all production activities at the Luverne Facility for an extended period of time.
+Currently it is estimated that these two fermentation vessels likely have approximately two years and three months, respectively, of useful life remaining under the current operating strategy unless they are replaced or repaired.
+We believe that our ability to produce isobutanol will be significantly impacted if we are unable to use both of these fermentation vessels in production.
+Therefore, our future isobutanol production will be limited to three additional months of operation until the fermentation vessel that is estimated to have three months of useful life is repaired or replaced.

+As part of our overall operating strategy, we are currently evaluating whether to repair or replace the two affected fermentation vessels, including the timing of such repairs or replacement.
+Depending on the outcome of the evaluation, it is possible that the condition of the two affected fermentation vessels could force us to cease isobutanol production or to completely cease all production activities at the Luverne Facility for an extended period of time.